TUW-VieVS/RADIATE/README.md

 - Specify how sessions are evaluated:
   - `-readAzel` (default): the input settings (stations, azimuths, elevations) for the ray-tracing of the respective session have to be stored in an .azel file, containing a line for every single observation.
 The .azel file must be stored in *DATA/AZEL/*.
 For all the observations contained in it, ray-traced delays will be produced.
   - `-createUniAzel`: in case ray-traced delays for uniformly distributed azimuths and constant elevations are desired, a further option is possible.
 The input settings (number of uniformly distributed azimuths, list of elevations) have to be specified in *DATA/INPUT/azel_spec.txt*.
 Thus, a virtual .azel file is created internally (without being saved as a .txt. file) for all stations from the selected station coordinates file.
 This means that no .azel file is required in*DATA/AZEL/*.

+### Required format of the NWM in text format ###

+The VieVS ray-tracer requires the input text files containing the NWM information to follow a strict formatting.
+In the following, this format is described.
+In the directory //DATA/GRIB/sample//, there are some example NWMs in the required text format.
+Please mind that these files may be too large to be opened with standard text editors like Notepad, Wordpad or Notepad++!
+You may want to use a powerful text viewer such as [[https://www.ghisler.com/lister/|Lister]] for this purpose.

+The resolution of the Numerical Weather Models MUST be 1°x1° in the horizontal and 25 pressure levels in the vertical.
+The 3 quantities which are of interest are:
+- geopotential height Z [m]
+- specific humidity Q
+- temperature T [K]

+#### Header Lines: ####
+1. `181 360`: number of latitudes, number of longitudes (hardcoded!)
+2. `90.0000000 -90.0000000`: first and last latitudes (hardcoded!)
+3. `0.00000000 359.000000`: first and last longitudes (hardcoded!)
+4. `1.00000000 1.00000000`: interval of longitudes, interval of latitudes (hardcoded!)
+5. `25`: number of pressure levels (hardcoded!)
+6. list of pressure levels in [hPa], starting with the top pressure level and ending with the bottom pressure level
+7. `3`: number of parameters (hardcoded!)
+8. `yyyy mm dd hh mm ss ii`: date of the NWM; *ii* represents the forecast step, but it can contain any number

+#### Data lines: ####
+In total 75 lines, each value in the format: value (number of pressure level, latitude, longitude), with pressure level #1 being the highest pressure level (in most cases 1 hPa).

 ![grib_txt file](https://user-images.githubusercontent.com/45286008/49023114-bb073400-f196-11e8-8788-42924bf7085f.PNG)